bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

 - [Pathfinder Ui](https://gitlab.com/sasmira/pathfinder-ui) - Theme for Pathfinder 1e and 2e.
 - [PF2e GM Screen](https://gitlab.com/atakanaltiner6/pf2e-gm-screen/) - A GM Screen for PF2e Game System.
 - [Virtual Tabletop Assets - Iconizer](https://www.vttassets.com/assets/vtta-iconizer) - Whenever an item is created or updated, Iconizer looks up its name in its dictionaries.
 If it finds an entry, it will use the icon references there to update the image of that item.
-  - Could be helpful for Pathfinder 2e, but not needed for D&D 5e as Plutonium already imagery for nearly every entry in its database.
+  - Could be helpful for Pathfinder 2e, but not needed for D&D 5e as I have imagery for nearly every entry in its database.

 # Quick References
 Once the above settings are put in place, the following will help you up your GM game.